pollfish/docs/offerwall.md

 <h3>2.
 Choosing & Completing a survey</h3>

-Once a user ulocked surveys from the previous step, he can choose from a variety of different surveys to participate
+Once a user ulocked surveys from the previous step, he can choose from a variety of different surveys to participate.
+If no surveys are available for that user, an empty state screen will be rendered to the user to inform him to check back later for survey opportunities.

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/offerwall_landing.png" width="260" height="auto"/>

-If not surveys are available for that user, an empty state screen will be rendered to the user to inform him to check back later for survey opportunities

 <h3>3.
 Getting rewarded on survey completion</h3>